LHCquarks/UniNotes/Comp/COMP1521/Computer architecture/Floating Point Numbers.md

 | fractional bits | 23           | 52            |
 Note: We do not need to store the first digit of the fractional part because we know it will always be 1 if we normalize it into the exponent.

-To represent negative exponents we store our actual value + a bias like so `exponent = x + b` where the bias is usually 127.
+To represent negative exponents we store our actual value + a bias like so `exponent = x + b` where the bias is usually 127 for floats.
 This means that to store an exponent of 5 we put `127 + 5 = 132` into the exponent.

 ### Special cases